Saint Jean Pied de Port to Roncesvalles

 The landscape changed entering Spain, it looked less “broken-in.”
 As we continued through the Pyrenees mountain range it looked more rugged and less forgiving.
 Not far from lunch time we came across a major water stop and met up with a few people we had chatted to earlier in the day.
 Here there was a stop with a map that marked the trail onward, but also said there was a high point further up.
 The track seemed to deviate to get to the viewpoint.
 Royce and I looked at one another and our minds were made up.
 The path less travelled it was!

-The path on the left hand side took us above the main trail of other walkers along a 4×4 track where we came to a dead end.
-The trail for the pilgrims carried on to the the right, while ours veered left.
-There are hundreds of Camino trails across Europe and we weren’t keen on getting lost, so rather then follow the track to the left, we made the call to jump the gate back into the area where the other pilgrims were.
+The path on the left-hand side took us above the main trail of other walkers along a 4×4 track where we came to a dead end.
+The trail for the pilgrims carried on to the right, while ours veered left.
+There are hundreds of Camino trails across Europe and we weren’t keen on getting lost, so rather than follow the track to the left, we made the call to jump the gate back into the area where the other pilgrims were.
 But instead of cutting down to them on the track we veered left to the base of a very step incline and one of our cherished “high points.”

 We got a sweat up while climbing.
 IT WAS STEEP!
 One foot at a time I huffed and puffed, and zigzagged my way up the hill, cursing my lack of adequate fitness.
 Finally clawing as much oxygen into my lungs as I could I reached Royce at the summit.
 And boy was it worth it!
 We had a 360 degree view of the Pyrenees, a spectacular panorama of shades of green and brown.
 The border between Spain and France laid out in front of us.
 The wind whipped by us at the peak as we walked along the ridge and found a steel airplane statue embedded in the ground next to a small cairn of stones.
 Clearly others had been here before.